ceeeelare/ceeeelare/README.md

 - I like to code in R and I am trying to get better using Python.
 - Languages known: R, Ruby, Python, and postgresSQL, and SQLite.
 - I have experience in an Agile enviornment.
+- I understand and can use Git
 - Educational background in Science (Physics)
+- Currently studying a Masters

 <!---
 ceeeelare/ceeeelare is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.